Carlos Macedo

 Carlos Alberto Macedo (born 2 September 1965) is an actor.

+Career

 He is a member of the professional Portuguese theater company KlássiKus.
 Macedo has appeared in a variety of media, from TV series, films, and animated movies to theatre productions.
 Most notably, he has lent his voice to many well-known animated characters in Portuguese translations of popular cartoons, including Diego Vega/Zorro in A Lenda de Zorro (The Legend of Zorro) and Kenshin Himura in Samurai X.